Spain: Vacation Highs and Post Vacation Lows

 Sometimes it takes a good cry and a good apple crisp.

 I haven’t indulged in making baked goods in awhile.
 Trying to, you know, keep that cholesterol down by avoiding butter.
 But suddenly I just had to.
 I turned to my Joy the Baker Cookbook, the chapter called “i need a hug, or a brownie. maybe both.”
 I have this bowl overflowing with apples from the farmer’s market.
 Lola Kitty was suspicious at first.
-Then I turned the apples into an amazing crisp.
-Lola Kitty approved.

 This crisp is more or less like an apple pie without the slightly time-consuming crust.
 (Even I will admit that a crust can be a hassle when all you want is some buttery comfort.)
 It bakes up nice and cinnamon and sugary with a crispy, slightly oaty topping.
 And it’s called “man bait” apple crisp.
 And as I stood in my kitchen blending butter, flour, and sugars together with my hands, I sighed.
 This is right.
 This feels so good.
 Thank God for butter and sugar.